 Ways Your Yard Might Be Attractive To Mosquitoes

-When mosquitoes come into your yard, there are some factors that can cause them to want to hang out, reproduce, and hang out some more.
+When mosquitoes come into your yard, some factors can cause them to want to hang out, reproduce, and hang out some more.

 Standing water.
 Many mosquito species lay their eggs in stagnant water resources.
 If you have any puddles or containers in your yard, you'll give mosquitoes what they need to develop in your yard.
 One female can lay a hundred eggs at a time.
 It doesn't take long before you're being swarmed.
 Bear in mind that a mosquito can develop in an inch of water.
 This takes just over a week.

 Moisture.
 A mosquito can dry out and die if it becomes too dry.
-When mosquitoes seek appropriate areas to live, moisture is a strong factor.
+When mosquitoes seek appropriate areas to live in, moisture is a strong factor.
 Moisture is one reason mosquitoes like to hang out in your landscaping.

 Vegetation.
-Mosquitoes need carbohydrates more than they need blood—well, sorta.
+Mosquitoes need carbohydrates more than they need blood—well, sort of.
 Without blood, mosquitoes would cease to exist because it is connected to their ability to reproduce.
 But mosquitoes need carbohydrates for food.
 They get this sustenance from plant sap and nectar.
-If you have lots of plants, you're probably going to have lots of mosquitoes, unless you have those plants routinely treated to repel and eliminate mosquitoes.
+If you have lots of plants, you're probably going to have lots of mosquitoes unless you have those plants routinely treated to repel and eliminate mosquitoes.

 How To Get Your Backyard Back